 Why it matters ¶

 Memory Metal is one of the unglamorous technologies that makes the rest of the Grid build feel possible.
 A civilisation committed to modular dwellings, recycled materials, and an open workshop culture needs a material that can keep up with constant reconfiguration without ending in a landfill.
-The alloy is durable, long-lasting, and designed to be melted down and re-cast in the factory queue when it finally wears out — closing the materials loop the same way blueprints close the design loop.
+The alloy is durable, long-lasting, and designed to be melted down and re-cast in the factory queue when it finally wears out.
+It closes the materials loop the same way blueprints close the design loop.